markokajzer/discord-soundbot/README.md

 ### Setting entrance sounds

 Every user can set his own entrance sound, a sound that will play whenever the user joins a voice channel by using `!entrance <sound>`.
+To remove your entrance sound use `!entrance` without specifying a sound.

 ### Tagging and searching sounds